dilshanf/foodratings/README.md

 php artisan key:generate
 3. Change the db settings in .env file (Either an sqlite file or a mysql/postgre can be used) - currently configred to sqlite for convinience but absolute path is needed here
 Relative Path - \storage\app\database.sqlite
+Please create an empty .sqlite file to initiate

 4. Use command to create database tables php artisan migrate